WimDejonghe/iot-lab-complete/docs/README.md

   #   link: /guide/
   #   type: secondary
 features:
- - title: Basic Programming Concepts
+ - title: ESP32 Hardware Concepts
-   details: Learn the basic programming concepts found in almost any programming language.
+   details: Learn the basic hardware concepts found in a lot of ESP32 applications.
- - title: Object Oriented Programming
+ - title: ESP32 Programming Concepts
-   details: Build custom classes, create objects and learn how an object oriented application is build.
+   details: Learn the basic software concepts found in a lot of ESP32 applications.
- - title: Graphical User Interface
+ - title: Digital Communication Technics
-   details: .NET allows modern graphical applications to be build using the Windows Presentation Foundation framework.
+   details: .IoT devices must communicate there data, more detail here.
 footer: Made by Wim with ❤️
 ---